-Data set name (high-level qualifiers DLIB or DDDEF are defaults) or path target To element or feature When added Why added SERBHFS /usr/lpp/gpm/IBM Target RMF , New RMF file system path for RMF XP.
+1 , DLIB or target To element or feature When added Why added SERBHFS /usr/lpp/gpm/IBM Target RMF · .
+New RMF file system path for RMF XP.

 Accommodate new address spaces (Recommended)

 Not required, but recommended to keep interested personnel aware of changes in the system and to ensure that your MAXUSER value in parmlib member IEASYSxx is adequate.